tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/add-scoring-profiles-to-a-search-index.md

  A scoring profile is part of the index definition, composed of weighted fields, functions, and parameters.

  To give you an idea of what a scoring profile looks like, the following example shows a simple profile named 'geo'.
 This one boosts items that have the search term in the **hotelName** field.
 It also uses the `distance` function to favor items that are within ten kilometers of the current location.
-If someone searches on the term 'inn', and 'inn' happens to be part of the hotel name, documents that include hotels with 'inn' within a 10 KM radius of the current locatoin will appear higher in the search results.
+If someone searches on the term 'inn', and 'inn' happens to be part of the hotel name, documents that include hotels with 'inn' within a 10 KM radius of the current location will appear higher in the search results.

 ```